kmitsolution/C-Tutorials/01_Basics/CompilationProcess.md

-# C Compiler
+# C++ Compiler
-A C compiler is a software tool that translates the human-readable C programming code into machine-readable code, which is typically in the form of machine code or assembly language.
+A C++ compiler is a software tool that translates the human-readable C programming code into machine-readable code, which is typically in the form of machine code or assembly language.
 The machine-readable code is specific to the target computer's architecture and can be directly executed by the computer's processor.

 The compilation process involves several stages: